The Vanishing Beast: Chapter Two

 Henry sighed and rose to his feet.
 “As you will, then, Ms. Evans, but give me one moment.”

 He didn’t have an ashtray, so instead, he found a small bowl for Saoirse to use.
-As he slid it across the coffee table toward her, his elbow bumped the candlestick sitting on it and tipped it over.
+As he slid it across the coffee table toward her, his elbow bumped the candlestick sitting atop it and tipped it over.
 Saoirse carefully righted it for him.

 “That’s not our fault,” Alice said, crossing her arms.
 “Our wards were just fine.”